Balancingrock/SwifterLog/docs/UserManual.md

 Note that from within the callback there should be no logging entries made that include the callback target!

 __Warning__: If a callback target is too slow, logging messages will stack up in the logger.
-Leading to increased use of system resources that could eventually crash the applications.
+Leading to increased use of system resources that could eventually crash the application.

 ## Levels